Perhaps it’s nothing, but meteorologists in Central Illinois continue to be perplexed by a strange anomaly affecting a local Doppler radar.

 The National Weather Service suggests it might be interference from a newly constructed 4G tower, but they’re still not sure.

-What’s more, if you check the NWS doppler radar data for Central Illinois, you can also see another beam pop up, this one extending north toward Chicago.
-Check it out:
+What’s more, the NWS Doppler radar data for Central Illinois shows another beam pop up, this one extending north toward Chicago.

 For now, the anomaly isn’t having much of an impact on anything, but it’s still strange.
 The first thought that comes to mind is, well, a defective radar, but apparently that isn’t the case.
 Perhaps these things just happen.